-Nowadays, winamp have full support to keyboard shortcuts.
-But some time ago, when Winamp didn’t have this feature, I was thinking in a way I could change the music just by pressing one button, it would make things faster and easier to change songs, specially during games.
-So I decided to make a external control to it.
-I found one winamp plugin that shows how to configure a external control using the Serial Port, being able to make 4 or 15 buttons control.
+Nowadays, Winamp has full support to keyboard shortcuts.
+But some time ago, when Winamp didn’t have this feature, I was thinking of a way I could change the music just by pressing one button, it would make it faster and easier to change songs, especially during games.
+So I decided to make an external control to it.
+I found one Winamp plugin that shows how to configure an external control using the Serial Port, being able to make 4 or 15 buttons control.
 I decided to make this, step-by-step, how to do it, hope you enjoy.

 - 4 push-buttons